 Proceed to the exit of the building and hop back in the bus.
 Enjoy the rest of the journey.

 WHERE WILL YOU BE DROPPED OFF

-If the bus company have an office at the backpacker's street (Pham Ngu Lao), you will more likely to be dropped there.
-If you are unsure, ask you conductor where the drop off will be.
+If the bus company have an office on the backpacker’s street (Pham Ngu Lao), you will more likely to be dropped there.
+If you are unsure, ask your conductor where the drop off will be.

 HOW TO GET TO YOUR ACCOMMODATION FROM HERE

-You can easily walk to most hostels from Pham Ngu Lao, if you have too many luggage or your hostels is quite a walk, hop on a taxi or book it through the app called Grab (this work just like Uber).
+You can easily walk to most hostels from Pham Ngu Lao, if you have too much luggage or your hostel is quite a walk, hop on a taxi or book it through the app called Grab (this work just like Uber).
 You can order a motorbike taxi, a real taxi, or a car.